marthtz/colorSelect/README.md

 Threshold an image interactively (HSV,HSL, Sobel X/Y)

 Command line tool to apply thresholding on an image interactively.
 Requires OpenCV an numpy.
+Inspired by a similar tool from P1 that did Canny edge detection.

 Supports HSV, HLS and Sobel X/Y.